-Energy Upgrade California is a statewide initiative committed to uniting Californians to strive toward reaching our state’s energy goals.
-That’s why EUC is inviting you to Do Your Thing™—to help increase energy efficiency for the future of California.
+Energy Upgrade California® is a statewide initiative committed to uniting Californians to strive toward reaching our state’s energy goals.
+That’s why we’re inviting you to Do Your Thing™—to help improve your energy efficiency for the future of California.

-We’re here to give you the tools, knowledge and, above all, inspiration to do your thing to save energy.
+We’re here to give you the tools, knowledge and inspiration to Do Your Thing to save energy.
 It takes every one of us to keep moving California forward as a smart energy leader, so we can’t succeed without you.

-We support California in its quest to double energy efficiency and reduce greenhouse gas emissions by 40% before 2030.
+We support California in its quest to double energy efficiency and reduce greenhouse gas emissions by 40%, below 1990 levels, before 2030.
 If that sounds like a lot, that’s because it is.
-But the good news is, all it takes to get started is the flip of a light switch or the turn of a dial.
+However, the good news is, all it takes to get started is the flip of a light switch or the turn of a dial.
 In fact, we’re already on track to getting 33% of our electricity from renewable resources by 2030.

-So keep doing your thing, California, and maybe do just one more little thing.
-Because at Energy Upgrade California® we know that all those small, energy-efficient upgrades, like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state, and can preserve our incredible environment for generations to come.
+So Do Your Thing, California, and maybe just do a little more.
+Because at Energy Upgrade California, we know that all those small energy-efficient upgrades, like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state and can preserve our incredible environment for generations to come.

 Energy Upgrade California® was created to motivate and educate California residents and small businesses about energy management.
-Our useful programs and actions can help them better manage their energy use overall.
+Our useful programs and actions can help them better take charge of their energy use overall.

-We want to help people understand that using energy more efficiently can help them live better and can help small businesses to do better.
+We want to help people understand that using energy more efficiently can help them live better and can help small businesses thrive.
 We provide inspiration and guidance on better energy management and encourage innovative policy discussions.
 We stand out on the national stage by inspiring other states to pursue a similar vision and path.

-Energy Upgrade California® is supported by an alliance of the California Public Utilities Commission, the California Energy Commission, utilities, regional energy networks, local governments, community choice aggregators, businesses and nonprofits to assist communities in meeting state and local energy and climate action goals.
+Energy Upgrade California® is supported by an alliance of the California Public Utilities Commission, the California Energy Commission, utilities, regional energy networks, local governments, Community Choice Aggregation, businesses and nonprofits to assist communities in meeting state and local energy and climate action goals.
 Our funding comes from investor-owned energy utility customers under the auspices of the California Public Utilities Commission and the California Energy Commission.

-Incorporated in California in 1905, it is one of the largest combined natural gas and electric energy companies in the United States.
-Based in San Francisco, the company is a subsidiary PG&E Corporation. www.pge.com
+Incorporated in California in 1905, PG&E is one of the largest combined natural gas and electric energy companies in the United States.
+Based in San Francisco, the company is a subsidiary of PG&E Corporation. www.pge.com

-The nation's largest natural gas distribution utility, with 21.6 million consumers through 5.9 million meters in more than 500 communities.
+SoCalGas is the nation's largest natural gas distribution utility, with 21.6 million consumers getting their energy through 5.9 million meters in more than 500 communities.
 SoCalGas is a regulated subsidiary of Sempra Energy. www.socalgas.com

 A collaboration of the nine counties that make up the San Francisco Bay Area.
 Led by the Association of Bay Area Governments (ABAG), it implements effective energy-saving programs on a regional level and draws on the expertise, experience and proven track record of Bay Area local governments to develop and administer successful climate, resource and sustainability programs. www.bayren.org

-California’s first Community Choice Aggregation program.
-Residents and businesses in the counties of Marin and Napa, and the cities of Richmond, Benicia, El Cerrito, San Pablo, Walnut Creek and Lafayette can choose how much renewable energy is in their electric service with MCE.
-With an impact-driven focus on greenhouse gas reduction, rate stability and new, local renewable projects in their participating communities. www.mcecleanenergy.org
+MCE Clean Energy was California’s first Community Choice Aggregation program.
+With MCE, residents and businesses in the counties of Marin and Napa, and the cities of Richmond, Benicia, El Cerrito, San Pablo, Walnut Creek and Lafayette can choose how much renewable energy is in their electric service.
+MCE keeps an impact-driven focus on greenhouse gas reduction, rate stability and new, local renewable projects in its participating communities. www.mcecleanenergy.org